cbeck88/Wesnoth_MCLP_AI/README.md

              conf.CheckOgg() or Warning("Client prerequisites are not met. wesnoth, cutter and exploder cannot be built.")

-I am not going to fuss around with required versions in the SConstruct script, because scons is something of a mystery to me and I don't want to mess around with it
+I am not going to fuss with required versions in the SConstruct script, because scons is something of a mystery to me and I don't want to mess around with it